mt-mods/technic/technic/doc/machines.md

 and machines of lower tiers (fuel-fired and LV) do not.
 Any item can be placed in an upgrade slot, but only specific items will have any upgrading effect.
-It is possible to have multiple upgrades of the same type, but this can't be achieved by stacking more than one upgrade item in one slot: it is necessary to put the same kind of item in more than one upgrade slot.
+It is possible to have multiple upgrades of the same type.
 The ability to upgrade machines is therefore very limited.
 Two kinds of upgrade are currently possible: an energy upgrade and a tube upgrade.